frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_action.md

  Quality Actions can be initialized for a Quality Goal or for a Customer Feedback which may not meet the expected target and depending on that a Corrective or Preventive Action can be started.

+ To access Quality Action, go to:
+> Home > Quality > Review and Action > Quality Action

 ## Creating a Quality Action

 <img class="screenshot" alt="Quality mangement" src="{{docs_base_url}}/assets/img/quality-management/action.gif">